Fierce women: learning about women’s history through games and fun

 Vox Feminae as a platform started in 2010, but for those who are just getting to know feminism in Croatia, can you briefly introduce yourself to us?

-Expansion of Gender and Media Culture Common Zone was established in 2005 and its main program - Vox Feminae - is a space of gender and media culture which acts as a platform of voices.
-The mission of the organisation is to increase the visibility and influence of women and all the other gender aware individuals and groups who, through their work, contribute to the creation of a society of gender equality and by their own example encourage socially responsible action.
+Expansion of Gender and Media Culture Common Zone was established in 2005 and its main program - Vox Feminae - is a space of gender and media culture that acts as a platform of voices.
+The mission of the organisation is to increase the visibility and influence of women and all the other gender-aware individuals and groups who, through their work, contribute to the creation of a society of gender equality and by their own example encourage socially responsible action.
 We do that by engaging in innovative cultural and artistic practices, media production, advocacy, social entrepreneurship, education and expanding spaces in which communities can thrive.

 Photo by Adriana Mirna Marin